Chapter 8 Additional character types

 Since there are 4 possible DNA nucleotides and codons are 3 nucleotides long, there are \(4^3=64\) possible codons.
 Each one of these codons corresponds to a specific amino acid or stop codon.
 In some cases, it is most interesting to consider each of the 64 codons as a discrete character state.
 The models then have matrices that have dimensions of 64 (as opposed to 4 for nucleotides and 20 for amino acids).

-Direct analogs of the DNA sequence evolution models we have explored in previous chapters are often applied to discrete unordered morphological traits, such as the presence or absence of limbs (Harmon 2018, chap.
+Direct analogs of the DNA sequence evolution models are often applied to discrete unordered morphological traits, such as the presence or absence of limbs (Harmon 2018, chap.
 7).

 Many characters, such as body mass, limb length, protein abundance, maximum swimming speed, and metabolic rate can take on a value within some range of real numbers.
-These character states are often lumped together by phylogenetic biologists under the single umbrella of continuous character data, since they can take on any one of an infinite number of values in a continuous range.
-Measurement theory, on the other hand, identifies multiple scale types that all have continuous values, but that have very different state spaces (i.e., ranges of values), interpretations, and sensible mathematical interpretations.
-Many of the critical methodological challenges in phylogenetic biology right now will require distinguishing between the different continuous scale types and developing appropriate models for each.
+These character states are often lumped together by phylogenetic biologists under the single umbrella of continuous character data, since any two values can have values between them.
+Measurement theory, on the other hand, identifies multiple scale types that all have continuous values.

 The evolution of continuous measurements, regardless of specific scale type, are often modeled with the Brownian Motion (BM) family of models.
 At any point in time, the value can take an incremental step up or down.
 There are two parameters - the starting value, and the step size per unit time.